 Students can review their student records and receive guidance for both course and career choices.
 The EcoTeach office further encourages students' scholarly and professional development by organizing work opportunities as teaching assistants, research assistants, graduate assistants, graders, and tutors within the department, providing information on fellowship opportunities for continuing students, and overseeing the distribution of awards to support travel and data purchases.

 EcoTeach strives to provide our Ph.D. students with the resources to successfully navigate the program, prepare for the job market, and obtain employment in the best economics research and teaching positions worldwide.

 Master’s students, including prospective, current, and alumni, visit EcoTeach for answers to all administrative and academic matters in support of successful completion of their degree requirements.
 EcoTeach staff help with:

-A primary goal of the MA Program is to secure favorable placement for all our students.
-As a result the program focuses directly on rigorous training for PhD placement and administrative assistance for career placement.
-Specifically the program has created the ISCE (International Summit for Careers in Economics), which is a semi-annual conference that invites employers, both large corporations and small businesses, from a variety of fields, to meet with and recruit current students from the program.
+A primary goal of the master's programs is to secure favorable placement for all our students.
+As a result, the program focuses directly on rigorous training for Ph.D. placement and administrative assistance for career placement.